vangberg/ankivalenz/README.md

 The new Anki deck will have two notes:

-// Turn the following table into a Github Flavored Markdown table:

 | Question    | Answer                     | Path         |
 | ----------- | -------------------------- | ------------ |
 | Prokaryotic | does not contain a nucleus | Cell > Types |